JimmyCerone/ideaBank/Reference/Tags/Tags Reference.md

 #WizardOfOz - Do things that don't scale.
 Automate something by doing it yourself until it grows too large.

 #Hard - Very challenging to implement but an interesting thought.
+A significant change in [[03062021 - Levers]] could make this feasible.
 Generally good for #Brainstorm